 It is estimated that nearly five million children between the ages of 10 and 18 will encounter online predators in the United States by 2022.
-Unfortunately, this phenomenon often goes unreported and unnoticed by adults.
+Unfortunately, signs of online predators often go unreported and unnoticed by adults.
 Sometimes, even when victims seek help from parents and teachers, the hurt still hasn’t stopped.
+In this guide, we will discuss 10 signs that your child encounters online predators.
+We will also discuss what steps you can take if you believe your child is the target of an online predator.

 In this guide, we will discuss 10 signs that your child encounters online predators.
 We will also discuss what steps you can take if you believe your child is the target of an online predator.